Struggleton/Delfinovin/README.md

 # Delfinovin
-Delfinovin - An XInput solution for Gamecube Controllers
+Delfinovin - An XInput solution for Gamecube Controllers (Dell-fie-no-vin)
 ------------
 Delfinovin is an XInput conversion for use with Gamecube Controller adapters that implement Nintendo's WUP-028 firmware.
 This includes Mayflash controllers, Nintendo's own gamecube adapter and probably more that exist out there.